tv-share/tv-react-module-boilerplate/README.md

         Label
       </button>
 ```
 As expected, it fails.
 That's because now our component doesn't match our snapshot anymore.
-So we have to update our snapshot to match our new working component.
+We have to update the snapshot to match our new working component.
 To do that simply run:

 ```
 > npm run test:update